Anthesk/flights-overhead/README.md

 A flight tracking system that monitors aircraft in a specific bounding box and serves fresh flight data via a REST API.
 It uses OpenSky Network and ADSBDB for data enrichment.

+You can then connect its API to a Discord bot for example, and get info about all the flights passing over your house, quasi-live !

 ## 🚀 Features

 - **Real-time Monitoring**: Tracks aircraft within a configurable geographical zone.